|| Feedback | A reports manager form ||

 It is helpful to save a report containing your choice of standard formatting which can then be used as a basis for all new reports in your database.
-Access does let you save a template which is used as the basis of any new reports (created in design mode) but it will not include any controls or fields - i.e. it is blank.
+Access does let you nominate an existing report as a template which is used as the basis of any new reports (created in design mode) but it will not include any controls or fields - i.e. it is blank.
 I prefer to use a regular report containing common fields, labels, lines and formatting as a basis for new reports.
 This is not strictly a template like those created elsewhere in Microsoft Office - it will not prompt you to save new reports with another name and therefore you must be careful not to overwrite the original.

 Some text boxes can be added to the report header and footer including items such as todays date and the page number.